 I especially enjoyed the World Without Walls article (sadly it's no longer available online.)

 The SOA Symposium wrapped up with a fitting presentation that blew my mind.
 BELLA GAIA is a film shown in giant projection on a dome ceiling to simulate a space travel experience.
 I believe the director’s goal is to impart the same kind of paradigm expansion astronauts had viewing Earth from a distance – and to me, he succeeds in much more than that.

 Director Kenji Williams combined NASA footage, visual exploration of select locations around the planet, super fast time-lapse photography of polar ice caps receding with each passing year, animated text of astronauts’ formulas and simple yet powerful graphics comparing what’s happening on different parts of the globe (such as oil consumption).
 The soundtrack consists of a few astronauts’ powerful observations – in their own words and a world beat instrumental score accompanied by Kenji himself playing the violin live.

-A celebration of Bella Gaia, our beautiful Earth – I found this to be a powerfully moving not-to-be-missed experience.
+A celebration of Bella Gaia, our beautiful Earth; I found this to be a powerfully soul-stirring experience.
 A true work of art with the potential to open people’s hearts and minds to the bigger picture of living here together on this planet.

 And this film is a living thing that continues to be updated with new images captured by NASA and National Geographic photographers around the world.
 Again, if you have the opportunity to see this in person, it’s NOT TO BE MISSED!